Syringe pumps and microfluidics

 A syringe pump is a great tool when it comes to fluid injection in microfluidic systems.
 Widely used in the medical field for long-term, constant injection of drugs, this tool has naturally transitioned into fluid injection research.
 It is now the most common instrument in microfluidic research (click here see our “researchers’ opinions” study about the types of flow control used by researchers in microfluidics).
 If you would like more information about the different types of existing microfluidic flow control instruments, see our tutorial on how to choose the right microfluidic flow control system for your research.

 Syringe pump working principles

 As indicated by its name, the main component of the syringe pump is the syringe.
-This tool has been widely used in medicine for centuries.
+This tool has been widely used in medical settings for centuries.
 Nevertheless, by itself, the syringe involves a hand driven motion of the piston, which is not suitable for a controlled delivery of its contents.
 The syringe pump was invented to rectify this issue.
 It consists in a simple source of linear motion that controls the speed at which the piston is driven.
 Different models of syringe pumps fit for microfluidic work can be found at Darwin Microfluidics.
 They also offer peristaltic pumps selectioned to work with microfluidics.

-If the syringe’s diameter is known, the instrument adapts its linear speed to the requested flow rate with the following formula:
+If the diameter of the syringe is known, the instrument adapts its linear speed to the requested flow rate with the following formula: